fdgbt/42_lem_in/README.md

 ## Notes
 To reach the highest level of optimization required in term of number of lines (laps), I had to implement a BFS algorithm.
 For a same map (as in the example above), the best combination of paths can change in function of the number of ants.
-To handle such case, I also had to implement a Superposition algorithm which consist of comparing the results of various BFS using different initial settings, for example with a increased minimal flow.
+To handle such cases, I also had to implement a Superposition algorithm which consist of comparing the results of various BFS using different initial settings, for example with a increased minimal flow.

 ## Keywords
 Graph theory